Submit a Faculty-led Program Proposal

 Moving your idea from your notes and conversations into an actual proposal is where Office of Global Education can be a valuable partner.
-If you haven’t already, it is important to contact the office and begin discussing your program idea with the Director of Global Education.
+If you haven’t already, it is important to contact the office and begin discussing your program idea with the Director of Study Abroad Programs.
 That dialogue will help give shape and structure to your idea.
-Topics like program size, working with a provider, cross-listing your course, and marketing and promotion will get the ball rolling.
+Topics like program size, working with a provider, cross listing your course, and marketing and promotion will get the ball rolling.
 In that discussion you and the Director will also review the timeline for submitting your proposal.

 A program proposal consists of four required components:

 - A program proposal form, with the necessary signatures

 The proposal form is where you identify the basic elements of your program: who, what, where and when – the how comes later.
 This is also where you’ll name the course, and indicate essential elements like number of credits, undergraduate, graduate or both, and also make any cross-listings with other departments or disciplines.